robjg/oj-resolve/docs/reference/org/oddjob/maven/jobs/ResolveJob.md

 </table>

 An array of resolved files.
-A convenience to make this easier to use with an <code>org.oddjob.util.URLClassLoaderType </code>.
+A convenience to make this easier to use with an ` org.oddjob.util.URLClassLoaderType`.

 #### resolverSession <a name="propertyresolverSession"></a>